 An on-line resource covering a variety of electrical circuit topics and reference material may be found at: www.allaboutcircuits.com

 Week-by-week progress and assignments

 If you have the 11th edition of the text, please note that there are some changes in the problem numbers compared to the 12th edition for these chapters.
-You may also desire to download the entire laboratory manual as a single doc or pdf file (at bottom of this page).
+The laboratory manual may be downloaded as a doc or pdf file at the bottom of this page.